-We’re all super busy, and we’ve all been showered with long, prosaic and unstructured emails that don’t seem to be going anywhere.
+We’re all super busy.
+And one way or the other, we all have those long, prosaic, and unstructured emails in our inboxes that don’t seem to be going anywhere.
 And we’ve all ignored them to death.

-The reason for such erratic behavior is rooted deeply in email psychology.
-The sender and receiver see things from a drastically different perspective.
+So, the reason for such erratic behavior has its roots in email psychology.
+The sender and receiver see things from drastically different perspectives.

 If I were a healthcare professional, I would have a thousand emails in my inbox, all of which would seem equally promising.
 And I certainly won’t have enough time to read all of them.
 If an email is not organized and readable and does not get to the point right away, it’s very likely that I would move on.